Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Heuristic-based Adaptive and PI time-stepping

-While this methodology is effective for smooth integration problems, the processes studied in this paper are generally nonsmooth.
+While the above approaches can be effective for smooth integration problems, the processes studied in this paper are generally nonsmooth.
 Nonsmooth dynamics involve abrupt changes in the system's behavior, making it challenging for traditional adaptive methods to maintain accuracy without high computational costs.
-Although conventional heuristic-based methods are not well-tuned for nonsmooth dynamics, we apply the conventional heuristic-based adaptive time-stepping method as a baseline for comparison with our reinforcement learning-based adaptive time-stepping policy.
-This comparison allows us to evaluate the advantages of the RL approach in handling nonsmooth dynamics.
+Although conventional heuristic-based methods are not well-suited to nonsmooth dynamics, we use the conventional heuristic-based adaptive time-stepping method~\cref{eq:steps} as a baseline for comparison with the Reinforcement Learning-based adaptive time-stepping policy.
+For completeness, we also confirm the RL has better performance compared to the PI control approach mentioned above.
+This comparison enables us to assess the benefits of the RL-based adaptive time stepper for nonsmooth dynamics.

-\section{Reinforcement learning}
+\section{Reinforcement Learning}

-Reinforcement learning (RL) is a branch of machine learning where an agent learns to make decisions by interacting with an environment to maximize a cumulative reward~\cite{sutton2018reinforcement,stathas_rl,b:https://doi.org/10.1002/nag.3923}.
+Reinforcement Learning (RL) is a branch of machine learning where an agent learns to make decisions by interacting with an environment to maximize a cumulative reward~\cite{sutton2018reinforcement,stathas_rl,b:https://doi.org/10.1002/nag.3923}.
 In the context of adaptive time-stepping, the RL agent aims to learn a policy that selects optimal time steps to balance computational speed (or run time) and solution accuracy.